wrdrd/docs/_sources/tools/index.rst.txt

   (e.g. :ref:`HTML-`, RST, LaTeX, PDF);
   and edited through the web with
   IPython Notebook.
+* IPython Notebook is a webapp written on :ref:`tornado`, an asynchronous web application framework for Python.

+  * seeAlso: westurner/brw (2007-))

 * IPython Notebook supports :ref:`Markdown` syntax for comment cells.

+  * :ref:`MyST Markdown` is a :ref:`commonmark` :ref:`Markdown` syntax
+    (which can also be used to express entire Jupyter notebooks)

 * IPython Notebook supports more than 40 different IPython kernels for other languages: